-School/College: School of Agriculture and Environmental Sciences
+School/College: School of Agriculture and Environmental Sciences Degree(s) Offered: Master of Arts in Teaching Graduate Coordinator: Valerie Jarvis McMillan Department Chair: Dr. Jane Walker

-Graduate Coordinator: Valerie Jarvis McMillan Email: vmcmilla@ncat.edu Phone: 336-285-4859
+Email: vmcmilla@ncat.edu Email: walkerj@ncat.edu

-Department Chair: Valerie L. Giddings Email: vlgiddin@ncat.edu Phone: 336-334-7850

 The Master of Arts in Teaching in Child Development, Early Education and Family Studies Birth-Kindergarten prepares students to 1) master the knowledge, skills and dispositions required for the Birth-Kindergarten license; 2) analyze theoretical perspectives and current research, to conduct research and to apply this knowledge toward reflective, evidence-based practice in teaching and working with families; and 3) assume diverse professional and leadership roles in a wide variety of educational and community settings.
 The Master of Arts in Teaching (MAT) program is accredited by the National Council for the Accreditation of Teacher Education (NCATE) and approved by the North Carolina Department of Public Instruction (NCDPI).